lornevgreen/CloudBank-V2/README.md

 ## Receive From Raida

-Allows RAIDA to send Authenticity Numbers that can be combined and placed into accounts.The steps are:
+Allows RAIDA to send Authenticity Numbers that can be combined and placed into accounts.
+The steps are:

 1. The Receiver Service validates the POST Parameters.
-2. The Receiver Service sends a multi hints request to the Multi Hints service of the RAIDA to see if ticket is good.
+2. The Receiver Service sends a multi hints request to the Multi Hints service of the RAIDA to see if the ticket is good.
-3. The Receiver Service stores the entire request in “Incoming” folder in and creates a order number subfolder there for the entire request.
+3. The Receiver Service stores the entire request in the "Incoming" folder and creates an order number subfolder there for the entire request.
 Within that order's folder, a folder is created for every coin serial number.
-The title of the names of the files will be The raida number, AN number and a ".txt" extension.
+The title of the names of the files will be The raida number, AN number, and a ".txt" extension.
 Sample Files in the Imported/8772992/16777216/ (imported, OrderNumber, Serial Number)

 ```html